Applying for a Grant

 Requests are considered quarterly by our Community Investment Boards – statewide and regional committees comprised of Dominion Energy employees representing key geographic, business and functional areas.
 Any grants larger than $25,000 must be recommended by the CIB and subsequently approved by the Dominion Energy Charitable Foundation Board, which meets quarterly.
 The total review process may take from two to six months.
 Groups requesting large or first-time grants should allow additional time for review.

 Requests from public and private K-12 schools are considered on a competitive basis through the Dominion Environmental Education and Stewardship grants program.
-Applications are accepted starting in January.
-They must be received by March 1, and decisions are announced during April.
+Applications are accepted starting in January and decisions are announced during April.

 Dominion Energy receives funding requests far in excess of our Foundation and corporate contribution budgets.
 This means regrettably we must often decline support for otherwise worthy proposals.
 Such a response does not reflect on the value of the organization or its services.